-Consists of 7,456,996 shares issuable upon the exercise of options exercisable within 60 days following April 13, 2020, including shares issuable upon the exercise of performance-based options that are expected to vest within 60 days following April 13, 2020 due to the H&F Investor's expected achievement of specified internal rates of return following this offering and - 8,661,193 shares held by our current executive officers and directors.

-The actual number of performance-based options that are expected to vest due to the H&F Investor's expected achievement of specified internal rates of return following this offering may vary from those included in the table above, as such amount is dependent on the H&F Investor's achievement of specified internal rates of return with respect to its investment in the (11) - The additional selling stockholder is one executive officer of the Company whose beneficial ownership and sales are also included in the aggregate information above with respect to all (12)directors and executive officers as a group.
+Consists of 7,290,036 shares issuable upon the exercise of options exercisable within 60 days following April 13, 2020, including shares issuable upon the exercise of performance-based options that are expected to vest within 60 days following April 13, 2020 due to the H&F Investor's expected achievement of specified internal rates of return following this offering assuming no exercise of the underwriters' option to purchase additional shares (or 7,456,996 shares assuming full exercise of the underwriters' option to purchase additional shares), and 8,661,193 shares held by our current executive officers and directors. - (11)The actual number of performance-based options that are expected to vest due to the H&F Investor's expected achievement of specified internal rates of return following this offering may vary from those included in the table above, as such amount is dependent on the H&F Investor's achievement of specified internal rates of return with respect to its investment in the - (12)The additional selling stockholder is one executive officer of the Company whose beneficial ownership and sales are also included in the aggregate information above with respect to all directors and executive officers as a group.